shashankms-dev/ncc/README.md

-# C24 - The new C programming language
+# Neo-C: The new C programming language
 ## The C programming language, a Safe and Modern Implementation

 The language will be implemented in C, consisting of a compiler frontend to compile source language to LLVM Intermediate Representation. \